FKnottenbelt/LS_130/139/definitions.md

 Bundler uses the Gemfile to generate a Gemfile.lock file via the bundle install command.
 Gemfile.lock describes the actual versions of each Gem that your app needs, including any Gems that the Gems listed in Gemfile depend on.
-The bundler/setup package tells your Ruby program to use Gemfile.lock to determine which Gem versions it should load.
+You need to put `require 'bundler/setup` at the beginning of your application to tell your Ruby program to use Gemfile.lock to determine which Gem versions it should load.

 example of Gemfile.lock:
 ```